 Vera and the Federal Sentencing Reporter share an approach to policy change that relies on information, analytical examination, and innovation.
 Rare among scholarly journals, the Federal Sentencing Reporter focuses—in its authorship and readership—on academics as well as practitioners.
 In its pages, conversations take place among judges, lawyers, policymakers, and scholars.
 The publication is an intellectual resource that people in the field turn to for solutions and that academics rely on to propose, learn about, and discuss new ideas.
 Each issue offers in-depth analysis on a wide range of topics related to sentencing policies and practices.
 Recent issues have examined California’s Realignment policy, chronicled trends in white collar sentencing, and provided a detailed look at federal drug sentencing law and policy.

 The Federal Sentencing Reporter is published five times a year.
 For each issue, Vera posts on its web site the “Editor’s Observations” (a regular feature that highlights the themes of the issue), a selected article, and the table of contents.
 Other articles, subscription services, and archives are available through University of California Press.

-Alison Shames, Associate Director, Center on Sentencing and Corrections, Vera Institute of Justice
+Alison Shames, Independent Consultant, formerly Associate Director, Center on Sentencing and Corrections, Vera Institute of Justice and Ram Subramanian, Publications Director, Center on Sentencing and Corrections, Vera Institute of Justice

 Other articles in this issue